oracle-quickstart/oci-azure-interconnect/existing-environment/README.md

 # oci-azure-interconnect

-This repository allows you to setup an Interconnect between Oracle Cloud Infrastrcture and Microsoft Azure.
+In this repository you will be utilizing existing OCI/Azure enviornment where you would like to setup an interconnect circuit.

 ## Prerequisites

 You should complete below pre-requisites before proceeding to next section:
 - You have an active Oracle Cloud Infrastructure Account.
 - You have an active subscription to Microsoft Azure
+- You have a working OCI enviornment which you want to connect to Azure: `drg` OCID is required to connect and setup this circuit,VCN and required subnets, VMs, routes and security policies are present.
+- You have a working Azure enviornment which you want to connect to OCI: `resource-group`, `virtual-network`, `gateway-subnet`, `gateway-subnet-public-ip` are required manadatory parameters which you need add in your variable file.
-- Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy and Microsoft Azure: `vcns`, `internet-gateways`, `route-tables`, `security-lists`, `subnets`, `instances`, `vnet`, `vnet gateways`.
+- Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy and Microsoft Azure: `virtual-circuits`, `expressroutes`, `vnet gateways`.

 Tested enviornment:
 ```